anyakeller/moms_website/README.md

 And I reply, "I didn't realize react apps could run on their own without a node server until I had set up the server with mocha+chai tests and a single useless route.
 Now I'm too scared to remove it.
 I'm not very bright–so sue me."

 ## Ad-diend[um]s (pronounced like "friends")
-###### Just addendums, but rewritten in such a way that if you sqint your brain and say it in your head, it kind of sounds like like "Friends" (the tv show).
+###### Just addendums, but rewritten in such a way that if you sqint your brain and say it in your head, it kind of sounds like "Friends" (the tv show).
 Note: If you say it out loud it doesn't work.

 ROSS AND RACHEL ROSS AND RACHEL ROSS AND RACHEL